 Spin is a popular verification tool of distributed systems, used by thousands of people worldwide.
+It was developed at Bell Labs in the Unix group of the Computing Sciences Research Center, starting in 1980.

 The tool can be used for the formal verification of multi-threaded software applications.
 Spin can perform simulations of the system's execution.
-It was developed at Bell Labs in the Unix group of the Computing Sciences Research Center, starting in 1980.
 Spin can perform interactive, guided, or random simulations of the system's execution.